Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

  - Python 3.7.0 or greater
  - git
  - pip
- - pipenv

-If you're not on Windows, you can optionally install [pyenv](https://github.com/pyenv/pyenv), which will help you run tests for different python versions.
+If you're not on Windows, you should also have GNU make installed, and you can optionally install [pyenv](https://github.com/pyenv/pyenv), which can help you run tests for different python versions.

 1. Fork and clone the repository to a directory on your local machine.
-2. Open a command line in that directory and execute the following commands:
+2. Open a command line in that directory and execute the following command:
     ```bash
-    pip install pipenv
-    pipenv install --dev
+    make setupenv
     ```
-    Red, its dependencies, and all required development tools, are now installed to a virtual environment.
+    Red, its dependencies, and all required development tools, are now installed to a virtual environment located in the `.venv` subdirectory.
 Red is installed in editable mode, meaning that edits you make to the source code in the repository will be reflected when you run Red.
-3. Activate the new virtual environment with the command:
+3. Activate the new virtual environment with one of the following commands:
+    - Posix:
         ```bash
-    pipenv shell
+        source .venv/bin/activate
         ```
-    From here onwards, we will assume you are executing commands from within this shell.
+    - Windows:
+        ```powershell
+        .venv\Scripts\activate
+        ```
     Each time you open a new command line, you should execute this command first.

-Note: If you haven't used `pipenv` before but are comfortable with virtualenvs, just run `pip install pipenv` in the virtualenv you're already using and invoke the command above from the cloned Red repo.
-It will do the correct thing.
+From here onwards, we will assume you are executing commands from within this activated virtual environment.

+**Note:** If you're comfortable with setting up virtual environments yourself and would rather do it manually, just run `pip install -r dev-requirements.txt` after setting it up.

 ### 4.2 Testing
 We've recently started using [tox](https://github.com/tox-dev/tox) to run all of our tests.
 It's extremely simple to use, and if you followed the previous section correctly, it is already installed to your virtual environment.